We are now hiring for Summer 2022!! To apply, click here.

 Facilitate the summer camp program experience for children, youth and family campers.

 Unless otherwise assigned as part of the hiring process, all summer staff are hired as a camp counselor who will serve, on average, three out of four weeks of youth camps as a counselor.
-Other jobs will be assigned as needed to support the running of camp, including kitchen assistant, maintenance assistant, or waterfront assistant.
+Other jobs will be assigned as needed to support the running of camp, including kitchen assistant, land stewardship assistant, or waterfront assistant.
 If you have a strong preference for one assignment or another please discuss this as part of your interview process.
 We strive to place staff in the role where they most wish to serve.

 - Provide a Christ-centered child-first atmosphere where all campers feel valued and loved.